psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 > Any good thing that would make us merry.
 >
 > Go down to your cellar, and draw some beer,
-> And we won’t come here till next year.
+> And we won't come here till next year.
 >
 > Sol cakes, sol cakes,
 > I pray you good missis, a sol cake;